zackmeredith/zack/work/proj-1.md

 All of that being said, the client decided that they wanted to work towards an e-commerce site instead of one that focused on displaying what they had in a more crafted way.

 What that means: This homepage won't be used for the shop and will instead be replaced by one that focuses more on a comfortable and engaging user experience for online shopping.

+A live version of the homepage design can be found [here](http://zacharymeredith.com/nobs/# "NOBS Homepage Redesign").